6 Social Media Marketing Challenges which Businesses face

 Having clear rules can simply mean the difference between a funny post and a downright offensive one.

-Whereas to-the-point brand guidelines can assist to prevent social media blunders, no brand can guarantee that an audience won’t take something as an offence – even if that is completely unintentional.
+Whereas to-the-point brand guidelines can assist to prevent social media blunders, no brand can guarantee that an audience won’t take something as an offense – even if that is completely unintentional.

-In such a case, the difficulty for Social Media strategists are to craft a response to such feedback.
+In such a case, the difficulty for Social Media strategists is to craft a response to such feedback.

 For many brands, the ability to use Twitter as a customer service/care source can lead to knee-jerk reactions.